18F/join.tts.gsa.gov/pages/positions/template_new_position.md

 	- If you are claiming 10-point preference or derived preference (a spouse, widow or widower, or parent of a deceased or disabled veteran), submit both of the following in addition to the DD-214:
 		- completed [SF-15](http://www.opm.gov/forms/pdf_fill/SF15.pdf) form; and
 		- proof of your entitlement; refer to [SF-15](http://www.opm.gov/forms/pdf_fill/SF15.pdf) for complete list.
 		- **If you are claiming veterans preference**, you **MUST** submit all Veteran’s documentation to Jacqueline Coleman <jacqueline.coleman@gsa.gov> by the job posting closing date.
-Please subject the email “Veteran’s documentation for Job Posting 1800180JCOTR”.
+Please subject the email “Veteran’s documentation for Job Posting [JOB ANNOUNCEMENT NUMBER]”.
 - **If you are active duty military:** Certification on a letterhead from your military branch that includes your rank, character of service (must be under honorable conditions) & military service dates including discharge/release date (must be no later than 120 days after the date the certification is submitted).

 <div class="paragraph"><p><br>